Air pollution solutions are critical for healthy living in China.

 This backed up another study by some of the same researchers which showed that using air purifiers over just a 48-hour period showed cardiopulmonary benefits.

-Air purifiers can protect us from PM2.5 and even smaller particulate matter as long as they have a HEPA standard or better filter.
+Air purifiers can protect us from PM2.5 and even smaller particulate matter as long as they have a HEPA filter.

-Having an air purifier in your bedroom to keep the air clean at night is especially beneficial as we breath more slowly when sleeping, which makes it harder for our lungs to exhale pollution particles.
+Having an air purifier in your bedroom to keep the air clean at night is especially beneficial as sleeping should take up approximately 30% of our time.

-There have been several studies done which have proved the benefits of wearing pollution face masks when outdoors on smoggy days.
+There have been several studies conducted which have proven the benefits of wearing air pollution face masks when outdoors on smoggy days.

 Pollution masks should meet N95 or N99 grade (or the equivalent European standard) in order to block particulate matter (PM) air pollution.
-The cloth masks worn by many people in Northern China do not meet this standard so are not an effective air pollution solution.
+The common cloth mask worn by many people in Northern China to protect themselves from colds and pollen does not meet this standard so is not an effective air pollution solution.

-Standard pollution masks are often not suited for children as they can not fit snugly enough to block polluted air entering the nose and mouth.
+Many pollution face masks are not suited for kids as they can not fit snugly enough to block polluted air entering the nose and mouth.
 Fortunately several manufacturers provide masks specially designed for children.

 For more details about air pollution masks please see our N95 mask article.

-Pollution particles will stick to your skin and clothes, so when you come inside after a smoggy day in China take a shower and wash your outer clothing.
+Pollution particles will stick to your skin and clothes, so when you come inside after a smoggy day take a shower and wash your outer clothing.

 Dry cleaning should be immediately taken out of plastic wrappings and aired on the balcony to remove toxins.